 - As hospital capacities have fluctuated in many states during the COVID-19 pandemic, elective surgeries have been cancelled or reinstated based on bed availability and virus-related hospitalization forecasts.

-- Testing availability and scheduling procedures have varied significantly from week to week (sometimes day to day), so it’s been difficult to give consumers (and providers) clarity on who is eligible for testing and when.
-The same will be true with vaccinations in the coming months.
+- Testing and vaccine availability and scheduling procedures have varied significantly from week to week (sometimes day to day), so it’s been difficult to give consumers (and providers) clarity on who is eligible, where to find testing and vaccines, and how to register for them.

 In the face of these kinds of changes, which have caused significant confusion for industry professionals and consumers alike, good customer care starts with strong, efficient internal communication tools that ensure everyone from the front desk to the CEO is fully informed and able to communicate the latest message, both internally and externally.
 And to make matters more complicated, the methods of distributing this information — both internally and externally — have changed as both in-office staff and in-person client interactions are limited for safety.